databrickslabs/dbldatagen/docs/APIDOCS.md

-# Getting started with the Databricks Labs Test Data Generator
+# Getting started with the Databricks Labs Data Generator

-The Databricks labs test data generator is a Spark based solution for generating realistic synthetic data.
+The Databricks Labs data generator is a Spark based solution for generating realistic synthetic data.
 It uses the features of Spark dataframes and Spark SQL to generate test data.
 As the output of the process is a dataframe populated with test data , it may be saved to storage in a variety of formats, saved to tables